 Term Life Insurance

 The simplest form of life insurance is term.
-You select how long you want coverage for, and you pay premiums to keep the policy in force.
+You select how long you want coverage and you pay premiums to keep the policy in force.
 For most families protecting against the untimely death of a parent, term life is an affordable solution.

 Other Permanent Life Policies